unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 # Release notes

 ### Features

+- Support for `TryEnterFullScreenMode` and `ExitFullScreenMode` on WebAssembly
 - Add support for `StorageFile.DeleteAsync()`
 - Support for `PointerDown`, `PointerUp` `PointerEntered`, `PointerExited` and `PointerMoved` events on macOS
 - Support for `Launcher` API on macOS, support for special URIs